NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 ============

-This guide, designed for non-technical users, provides a background and history of National Library of New Zealand (NLNZ) Tools SIP Generation Fairfax.
+This guide, designed for non-technical users, provides a background and history of National Library of New Zealand (NLNZ) Tools SIP Generation Fairfax, which is what NLNZ Tools Sip Generation Wairarapa Times is based on.

 Contents of this document
 -------------------------